 How do you use and care for a feeding tube?

-It's important that the food you use for tube feeding have the right blend of nutrients for you.
+It's important that the food you use for tube feeding has the right blend of nutrients for you.
 And the food needs to be the correct thickness so the tube doesn't clog.
-For most people, a milk shake type of formula that you can buy in a can works best for tube feeding.
+For most people, a liquid formula that you can buy in a can works best for tube feeding.
 Your doctor or dietitian will help you find the right formula to use.

 • Make sure that the tube-feeding formula is at room temperature.